DA: Homicide investigation underway in North Andover

-NORTH ANDOVER, Mass.
-(WHDH) – A homicide investigation is underway in North Andover, the Essex County District Attorney’s office confirmed Saturday.
+NORTH ANDOVER, MA (WHDH) - A homicide investigation is underway in North Andover, the Essex County District Attorney’s office confirmed Saturday.

-Authorities responded just before 12:30 p.m.
-Saturday to a home on Lincoln Street.
-A neighbor called police after he said he went down to the basement and found his female neighbor deceased.
+Authorities responded to reports of an unresponsive woman around 12:30 p.m. at a two-family home on Lincoln Street.

+The upstairs neighbor discovered the woman, later identified as Wendi Rose Davidson, 49.
+That neighbor called the victim’s brother, who lived with the victim in the downstairs apartment.
+He immediately called the police.

 The incident is being investigated as a homicide.
 There are no suspects in custody at this time.